witwiki/whitepaper/readme.md

 With an initial coin supply of zero, there needs to be a way for Rex to distribute the REX tokens as fairly as possible.
 There will be 4 ways users can obtain REX.

 1. Place buy orders on the REXDEX, hope to win the Liquidity Injection Distribution rewards, or have someone take your offer
-2. Participate in the REX crowdfund
+2. Participate in the REX token swap
 3. Claim 'The DAO' reward points for REX
 4. Start submitting listings as a registered broker and receive listing rewards (for a limited time)